Best Restaurants, Cafés & Pubs

 In Enniskillen, Blakes of the Hollow is one of the oldest pub in Fermanagh.
 It is a finely preserved old Victorian pub, with its traditional snugs and the Victorian Bar remains virtually untouched since 1887.
 A Must visit.

-I can’t wait for restaurants, cafés and bars to re-open so we can enjoy all these fabulous places and re-discover the pleasures of an epicurean lifestyle!
+I hope you get to enjoy & experience all these fabulous places and re-discover the pleasures of an epicurean lifestyle!

 Fermanagh Series: Blog 5 of 5